amykangweb/photo_album/README.md

 <h2>Description</h2>

-Simple photo album app with rails, bootstrap, with tdd and bdd.
+Single page, single user, Rails photo album using Rails AJAX and JQuery.
+Includes tdd and bdd with rspec. <em>In Progress!</em>